 Consider the charge condition of the auxiliary battery when dry camping.
-If the auxiliary battery is not being recharged and power is being drawn from the battery, it will eventually discharge.
+If the auxiliary battery is not being recharged and power is being drawn from it, it will eventually discharge.
 A battery will discharge at a faster rate as its energy level becomes depleted.
 It is recommended you plan your electrical usage accordingly.
-For accuracy, test the auxiliary battery voltage using a volt-ohm meter.

-Replacement fuses must be of the same voltage, amperage rating and type.
-Never use a higher rated replacement fuse; doing so may cause a fire by overheating the RV wiring.
+For accuracy, test the auxiliary battery voltage using a voltohm meter.
 A fully charged auxiliary battery will read 12.7 volts DC and 1.265 specific gravity at 80°F (32°C).
 The auxiliary battery is considered discharged at 11.8 volts, and dead at 11.65 volts.
 When voltage drops below those levels, permanent damage may occur.
 Typically, a deep cycle battery has an amp-hour rating of 75-100 amps.